Macaulay2/M2/M2/INSTALL-CMake.md

 ### Targets for Installing Macaulay2 Packages
 The following targets involve the Macaulay2 packages located in the `Macaulay2/packages` subdirectory in the source:
+- `list-packages`: print the list of packages to be installed (can be modified using the `PACKAGES` cache option)
 - `install-packages`: run `installPackage` for each [distributed package](Macaulay2/packages/%3Ddistributed-packages)
 - `check-packages`: run `check` for each distributed package
 - `uninstall-packages`: remove installed files for all packages